GRADING AND CREDIT

 - have completed 12 additional credit hours at Navarro College with a minimum 2.0 grade point average.

-Supporting documentation must be sent to the Dean of Continuing Education, who reviews the documents, approves the request, signs the application, and advises the student.
-The application is then sent to the Executive Dean of Business, Professional, and Technical Education and the Registrar, who awards credit on the student’s transcript.
+Supporting documentation must be sent to the Director of Continuing Education, who reviews the documents, approves the request, signs the application, and advises the student.
+The application is then sent to the Executive Dean of Career and Technical Education and the Registrar, who awards credit on the student’s transcript.